 Mother Desperately Calls 911 After Husband Fatally Shoots Their Kids, 5 & 9, Before Killing Himself

 A ‘controlling husband’ is believed to have shot his son & daughter before killing himself in a tragic murder-suicide.
-It’s the mom who found her family dead!

 Police received a frantic 911 call on the morning of Dec.
 9 from a mother who had found her 5-year-old daughter and 9-year-old son dead with gunshot wounds in the family Texas home, according to the Star-Telegram.
 The kids are believed to have been murdered by their father, Chris Dawson, who was also dead at the scene from a reported self-inflicted gunshot wound.
 The mom, Rachel Dawson, reportedly made the phone call at around 7:15 am, and police say the preliminary investigation points to murder-suicide.
 Click here to see pics of celebrities who’ve died in 2017.